The Central Bank will publish a revised Consumer Protection Code (CPC) in Q1, bringing about significant changes for firms.

 “Mechanical use of this mapping tool could give firms a false sense of security, and firms need to be careful when using it,” MHC has said.

-MHC points to a notable change in the reduction of the consumer-complaint resolution timeline from ten days (under the current code) to five.
+MHC points to a notable change in the timeline for decisions on insurance claims, from ten days (under the current code) to five under the new regulations.

 The new Standards for Business Regulations (SfBR) will include high-level conduct standards similar to Britain’s Financial Conduct Authority handbook principles for business.